wwakabobik/testrail_api_reporter/README.md

 ```

 ## Donations
-If you like this project, you can support it by donating via [DonationAlerts](https://www.donationalerts.com/r/rocketsciencegeek).
+If you like this project, you can support it by donating via [DonationAlerts](https://www.donationalerts.com/r/rocketsciencegeek) or [Buy me a coffee](https://www.buymeacoffee.com/wwakabobik) or [Thanks Dev](https://thanksdev.com/wwakabobik).